Khosrow Sofla: Reactions and controversy

 The offensive in Kandahar and associated home and farm demolitions were opposed by local leaders, and caused resentment among Afghans who fled the offensive or remained in their villages.
 Other tactics causing anger among local people included night raids and mass arrests in villages from which American forces received small arms fire.
 Brigadier General Nick Carter, British commander of US-NATO troops in southern Afghanistan, supported the demolitions policy, as did American Lt.
 Gen. James L. Terry and general David Petraeus, who argued that the policy was forced on NATO by the Taliban.

 The scale of destruction in Khosrow Sofla has been contested, with one article from The New York Times reporting that "only 10 compounds and orchards were damaged."
 The New York Times has also maintained that most houses and compounds destroyed were previously abandoned.
 These claims have been contested by other journalists, photographs, villagers, and by reports of evictions prior to, and damage claims following village demolitions.

 Villagers interviewed by Inter Press Service stated that they had left their homes anticipating the American offensive, but returned to tend to them regularly in coordination with the Taliban.
 Villagers also rejected claims by the American military and some American media services that their villages were saturated with IEDs.
+Soldiers assigned to the area after the destruction report that they found upwards of 500 IED’s and anti-personnel mines both emplaced and cached within buildings in the village however, as well as an IED factory in the partially collapsed mosque.
+The IED threat was so severe that a EOD team was assigned to clear roads and pathways inside the village for more than a week.

 Spencer Ackerman of Wired Magazine reported that the local leader or malek of Khosrow Sofla was assassinated by the Taliban after the village's destruction.